codepath/android_guides/RxJava.md

 }
 ```

+If you plan to use RxJava, it is highly recommended that you setup [[lambda expressions|Lambda Expressions]] to reduce the verbose syntax usually needed.
+The guide includes instructions about how to update your existing Android Studio projects to leverage it.

 ## Observables and Observers

 The basic building blocks of reactive code are `Observables` and `Observers`.
 An `Observable` emits items; an `Observer` consumes those items.
 An `Observable` **may emit any number of items** (including zero items), then it terminates either by successfully completing, or due to an error.